eCQM Requirements for The Joint Commission ORYX® Initiative for Quality Improvement

 We’ve said it before, and we will say it again; 2017 is an historic time for electronic quality reporting.
 Have we beat that into your head enough?

 For the first time, all major regulatory programs require eCQM submission as a part of successful completion of the program.
 The following video will provide you with a brief overview of the 2017 eCQM reporting requirements for one specific program, The Joint Commission’s ORYX® initiative for quality improvement.

 If you don’t feel like watching a short video explanation (because you’re definitely not a millennial) then feel free to continue reading to get the written recap of The Joint Commission’s eCQM reporting requirements.

 This is the first time that eCQMs are required as a part of The Joint Commission program.
-Also note, this differs from CMS’ requirement for the Inpatient Quality Reporting (IQR) program, which requires eight eCQMs from an available list of 15 eCQMs.
+Also note, this differs from CMS’ requirement for the Inpatient Quality Reporting (IQR) program, which requires four eCQMs from an available list of 15 eCQMs.

 Additional Options: You may elect to report additional measures relevant to services provided and patient populations served by the hospital.

 2. You must submit for one quarter of 2017

 The Joint Commission is asking you to dive right into the eCQM world this year.
 You must you report on four eCQMs and you must report one quarter’s worth of data.
 We suggest you begin submitting your measures as soon as the submission window opens (October 1, 2017), however, you do have until March 15th of 2018 to get your data submitted to The Joint Commission.